benlubas/molten-nvim/docs/Advanced-Functionality.md

 ### Usage

-`:MoltenExport` will create a copy of the notebook, prepended with "copy-of-", while `:MoltenExport!` will overwrite the existing notebook (with an identical one that just has new outputs).
+`:MoltenExportOutput` will create a copy of the notebook, prepended with "copy-of-", while `:MoltenExportOutput!` will overwrite the existing notebook (with an identical one that just has new outputs).
 Existing outputs are deleted.

 You can specify a file path as the first argument.
 By default, Molten looks for an existing notebook with the same name in the same spot.
 For example: `/path/to/file.md` exports to `/path/to/file.ipynb` by default.
-If you call `:MoltenExport! /some/other/path/other_file.ipynb` then Molten will add outputs to `/some/other/path/other_file.ipynb`.
+If you call `:MoltenExportOutput! /some/other/path/other_file.ipynb` then Molten will add outputs to `/some/other/path/other_file.ipynb`.

 If there are multiple kernels attached to the buffer when the command is called, you will be